Kiewit is proud to sponsor its eleventh annual Jakefest fundraiser to benefit CureSearch for Children's Cancer.

 Jakefest is fully funding Dr. Ranjit Bindra of Yale University's rhabdomyosarcoma research under CureSearch's Young Investigator Program.
 Thanks to donors like you, Dr. Bindra has a grant which enables him to continue his work for the next three years.
 This is an achievement in a climate where funding has become more and more difficult to get.
 In addition, our Jacob Koenigs Memorial Fund supports CureSearch Acceleration Initiative researchers, who work in getting drugs to clinical trials within three years of their grant.

-Through the generosity of Kiewit's employees, their spouses, friends, relatives, and our gracious business partners, over $1,900,000 has been raised for CureSearch.
-This year we expect to exceed the $2,000,000 plateau.
+Through the generosity of Kiewit's employees, their spouses, friends, relatives, and our gracious business partners, over $2,000,000 has been raised for CureSearch.
 We could hardly have imagined ten years ago the outpouring of goodwill this event has brought.
 On behalf of the Koenigs family, CureSearch and Kiewit, thank you for your generosity and participation in this meaningful event.